composify-js/composify/packages/website/pages/docs/getting-started.md

 ## Installation

-Install Composify with your favorite package manager:
+Add Composify to your project using your favorite package manager:

 :::code-group
 ```bash [npm]